iliebabcenco/tic-tac-toe/README.md

 git clone git@github.com:iliebabcenco/tic-tac-toe.git

-After cloning the repository, to play the game type ruby bin/main.rb in the terminal.
+After cloning the repository, open the terminal, cd into the directory where the game is located, to play the game type ruby bin/main.rb

 ### Prerequisites